bobleesj/github-pages-with-docker/_posts/2024-07-05-thoughts-ideas.md

 - [The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen](#the-innovators-dilemma-when-new-technologies-cause-great-firms-to-fail---clayton-m-christensen)
 - [The Discoverers: A History of Man’s Search to Know His World and Himself - Daniel J. Boorstin](#the-discoverers-a-history-of-mans-search-to-know-his-world-and-himself---daniel-j-boorstin)
 - [The Two Cultures and the Scientific Revolution - C. P. Snow](#the-two-cultures-and-the-scientific-revolution---c-p-snow)

+### My approach to daily work

+“Slow but steady wins the race” is the moral of The Tale of the Turtle and the Rabbit.
+Unfortunately, the phrase is contradictory in practice.
+If we are slow and steady with no acceleration, we do not win the race.
+This was a random thought.

+We run a race called a day.
+A day has no finish line but a timeline.
+To me, winning the day means improving my skills, feeling fulfilled, and staying motivated for the next day.
+After years of trial and error since I returned as a full-time student four years ago, I am proud to say I have developed techniques and mindsets that allow me to win daily.
+Here is my approach.

+My race begins the night before.
+I sleep 8 hours and usually wake up without an alarm.
+I have examined the number of hours of sleep my body needs to wake up naturally and stay productive throughout the day.
+It is 8 hours.
+Sleeping fewer hours than needed indicates I am not productive during the day or I lack time management skills.

+During the race, I eliminate visual and sensory cues that might derail me.
+The book “_The Power of Habit_” states that most of our actions are cued subconsciously from the environment.
+I remove these root cues.
+I have no email or group messaging apps on my tablet.
+The apps are installed on my mobile phone, which remains muted and out of sight.
+I willfully check emails and messaging platforms only during breaks.
+This way, my actions remain controlled, rewarding myself with checking information at the allowed time by following the focus technique next.

+I focus for 4-hour blocks using the 50-minute focus and 10-minute rest technique.
+I view the brain like any other muscle in the body.
+Fortunately, the brain can be used in full mode for an extended time.
+However, if I were to maximize the number of pull-ups in 24 hours, I would space out the sessions.
+During the 4 hours, I turn on a video available on my desktop of a person conducting a 4-hour session on my side monitor with time provided.
+The person on the monitor provides great accountability for staying in the race and serves as an internal clock.
+For each session, I record in a plain text editor the time and tasks I have accomplished.
+I do not use Notion or full-featured note-taking apps to avoid cues.
+The plain text file filled with completed tasks provides a sense of achievement and momentum.

+Every 50 minutes, I take a 10-minute rest to allow my eyes and brain to both relax and consolidate information.
+During the 10-minute rest, I listen to music or play mini basketball at home.
+On a normal day, I conduct 2 sets of 4-hour blocks.
+Beyond the timed sessions, I explore ideas, gain new knowledge, write blog posts, and learn a foreign language without tracking the time.
+I exercise, either between the two blocks or after the two blocks, by playing basketball or doing a compound body workout of pull-ups and dips.

+During weekends and holidays, I do not force myself; a regular race does not apply.
+I work at less than half the intensity without tracking time.
+I relax, read books, and enjoy time with my family.
+I am happy to rest because I have had a fulfilling week.
+We need to rest to remain happy, appreciated, and fulfilled.
+Relaxation is often accompanied by daydreaming and the exploration of ideas.
+When I have good ideas, I record them briefly on my phone.
+I give myself permission to rest and strategize for my goals.
+Then, I begin my race again.

+July 5, 2024, 160 Claremont, New York

 ### Thoughts on rejection